 How many LASIK procedures have our surgeons performed?
 What is the success rate?

 Our surgeons, Dr. Ming Wang and Dr. Josh Frenkel have successfully performed over 55,000 LASIK procedures, including over 4,000 procedures on doctors.
-Their success rate is 99.8%, which "success" being defined as the percentage of patients who were able to legally drive without correction after the procedure.
+Their success rate is 99.8%, with "success" being defined as the percentage of patients who were able to legally drive without correction after the procedure.

 What differentiates Dr. Frenkel and Dr. Wang from other LASIK surgeons?

-Here at Wang Vision Institute, You are our top priority.
+Here at Wang Vision Institute, you are our top priority.
 This is not a mill where patients are treated like cattle and you won’t find “one-size fits all” LASIK here.
 We customize your treatment plan to your needs.
 Our surgeons and staff focus specifically on your needs.
 If you are looking for a team that truly takes their time to listen and understand your vision needs, you’ve come to the right place.

 What's the difference between PRK and LASIK?